haolun-wu/COMP597-project/README.md

 # Fairness-Aware Knowledge Graph Based Explainable Recommendation via Reinforcement Learning
-This repository contains the source code of the SIGIR 2019 paper "[Reinforcement Knowledge Graph Reasoning for Explainable Recommendation](https://arxiv.org/abs/1906.05237)" [2].
+This repository is built based on the source code of the SIGIR 2019 paper "[Reinforcement Knowledge Graph Reasoning for Explainable Recommendation](https://arxiv.org/abs/1906.05237)" [2].

 ## Datasets
 Two Amazon datasets (Amazon_Beauty, Amazon_Cellphones) are available in the "data/" directory and the split is consistent with [1].